 In order to promote the efficient operation of the District and its business and to avoid misunderstandings, complaints of favoritism, other problems of supervision, security and morale, and possible claims of sexual harassment, the following policies shall apply: Managers and supervisors are forbidden from dating or pursuing romantic or sexual relationships with employees whom they supervise, whether that supervision be direct or indirect.
-Managers and supervisors are likewise forbidden from managing, supervising or otherwise directing the work of immediate family members, spouses, or domestic partners.
+Managers and supervisors are likewise forbidden from managing, supervising or otherwise directing the work of immediate family members, spouses, domestic partners, or those with whom they have a financial interest as prohibited by applicable law.